south-bend-code-works/intro-to-web-dev/lessons/module1/live_session_2.md

     * Use the HTML5 Audio Tag
     * Download the background audio track here (or use your own!):
         * <a href="{{ site.baseurl }}assets/img/module1/quidditch-assets/prologue.wav=">
+        * place the prologue.wav file in a new sub-folder inside your main quidditch project folder called *sound*.

 Your final game should look like this:
 ![quidditch example]({{ site.baseurl }}/assets/img/module1/quidditch2.0-animated.gif)